matthewfisher187/5004-data-science/README.md

 # 5004-data-science
-code I used for the 5004 resit coursework
+This github contains the code that I used to answer the questions required by the BTS, the results of which gave me the evidence to make the conclusion about whether parallel or serial processing is better.